Logan High School (Ohio)

 Logan High School is a public high school in Logan, Ohio, United States.
 It is the only high school in the Logan-Hocking School District.

 Athletics

 The Logan Chieftains have been a member of the Southeastern Ohio Athletic League since 1925.
 The league will dissolve after the 2016–2017 school year.
 Logan's sports teams will be independent of a league starting in June 2017.
+It remained being independent until 2021, when it joined the Ohio Capital Conference.
+In 2025, it was announced the school would leave the OCC for the Mid-State League.